 The 12th and 13th holes are kind of separated from the rest of the course after you drive through a tunnel.
 The 12th is a nice little par-3 over a creek with a rock wall in front of the green.
 It’s probably the best-looking hole on the course and perhaps the easiest.
 The 13th features an elevated tee and some nice views, though you can’t see much of the fairway from the tee box and the hole itself is a very tricky one with a sharp dogleg right up by the green and the aforementioned creek running down the entire right side.
 This hole sums up just how tough some of these “short” holes at Sunset Hills really are.

 Overall, it was a fun experience at Sunset Hills, but it is not a course I will be racing to come back and play.
-Part of me wants a rematch and the other part of me is content with it being a “one and done” experience.
+Part of me wants a rematch and the other part of me is just fine with it being a “one and done” experience.

 Some pictures from Sunset Hills Country Club (2/16/15):